 A Brief Chronicle

-The history of the national Alzheimer's Disease Centers (ADCs) program began in 1984, when the United States Congress directed the National Institutes of Health and in particular, the National Institute on Aging, to pursue further research related to Alzheimer's disease.
-The ADC program is authorized by the Public Health Service Act, Section 445, and now includes approximately thirty of such specialized research centers throughout the United States.
+The history of the federal Alzheimer's Disease Centers (ADCs) program began in 1984, when the United States Congress directed the National Institutes of Health and in particular, the National Institute on Aging to pursue further research related to Alzheimer's disease.
+The ADC program is authorized by the Public Health Service Act, Section 445 and now includes approximately thirty of such specialized research centers throughout the United States.

 The original five ADCs were based at the following institutions: Harvard University, Mount Sinai Medical School, University of California at San Diego, University of Southern California, and Johns Hopkins University.
 For an interesting overview of the Alzheimer's Disease Centers program's history, please check out the attached Connections newsletter.

 The Massachusetts ADRC was officially established on September 28, 1984 by our Founding Director, Dr. John H. Growdon, and it remains one of the two original ADCs (the other being the ADRC at the University of California at San Diego) that have been continually funded by the National Institute on Aging since the ADC program inception.

 Our Center started as a multi-institution consortium of the Massachusetts Institute of Technology and several Harvard Medical School-affiliated institutions, including the Massachusetts General Hospital, the Brigham and Women's Hospital, the Beth Israel Hospital (now known as the Beth Israel Deaconess Medical Center), the Harvard Division on Aging, the Hebrew Rehabilitation Center for Aged (now known as the Hebrew SeniorLife), the McLean Hospital and the University of Massachusetts Medical School at Worcester.